Tamil sexual minorities: INC (India)

 The INC had vocally opposed the repeal of Section 377 whilst it was in power in the late 2000s and early 2010s.

 UPFA (Sri Lanka)

 The party had used prejudiced slurs in parliament against the UNP whilst openly gay Mangala Samaraweera was speaking.

 Minor parties

 The Buddhist movement (known in India as the Ambedkar Movement) has formally supported the reformation of colonial laws as part of its humanistic approach to governance.
 The BJP has formally voices support for the colonial law, but their Tamil office has members who attended various pro-LGBT events in Chennai, whereas the INC has said it wants to decriminalize homosexual sex.

 Though these political parties have minor presence in Tamil political culture, support for reformation also came from the Communist Party of India (Marxist), the Janata Dal (S) and the Aam Aadmi Party.
-The Chief Minister of neighboring state of Kerela, Pinarayi Vijayan of the Communist Party, has actively voiced support for decriminalizing gay sex.
+The Chief Minister of neighboring state of Kerala, Pinarayi Vijayan of the Communist Party, has actively voiced support for decriminalizing gay sex.